apalit2000/DigitalTwin/Readme.md

 Digital Twin

 # Digital Twin is industrial 4.0 feature.
+It has three types:
+Digital Product